skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

 -- 6737 rows retrieved.
 ```

 That takes 8 seconds.
-It skips the hitting set step, and computes the records to delete in another way.
-Note that the DISTINCT is not really necessary and omitting it may save valuable time.
+It skips the hitting set step, and computes the records to delete directly.
+Note that the DISTINCT is not really necessary and omitting it may save a little bit of time (probably very little).

+Of course a generated query could not know that there is a partition called residential, but somehow that information should be entered.

+### Computing via hitting sets

+TODO

 ## An experiment: Double *cell-size* and quadruple *K*